 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Update Fails

-This topic contains 5 replies, has 2 voices, and was last updated by Ernest Marcinko 3 years, 11 months ago.
+- This topic has 5 replies, 2 voices, and was last updated 6 years, 11 months ago by

 “Aktualisierung fehlgeschlagen: Die Aktualisierung konnte nicht installiert werden, da einige Dateien nicht kopiert werden konnten.
 Dies liegt meist an inkonsistenten Dateiberechtigungen.”